n0jam/gcp-ctf-workshop/docs/hints.md

 As the compute instance has gcloud installed, using `gcloud auth list` or `gcloud auth print-access-token` is more convenient though.

 The service account of this compute engine is the default compute service account!
-A very powerfull account in GCP.
+A very powerful account in GCP.
 By default, it has the "Editor" role on a GCP project!
 But before getting too excited ... try using some of your new powers:
 #####
     gcloud compute instances list
 "Request had insufficient authentication scopes".
 That is disappointing.
-You can list your oauth access scopes with this command:
+You can list your OAuth access scopes with this command:
 #####
     curl -i https://www.googleapis.com/oauth2/v3/tokeninfo\?access_token=$(gcloud auth print-access-token)